alleahsoleil/Applied_Machine_Learning/Project_3.md

 #### Single Large Subregion- Matrouh

-For my single large subregion, my linear regression model predicted a poulation of 492534.9, and had a real population total of 492481.6, with an absolute difference of 897176.
+For my single large subregion, my linear regression model predicted a poulation (gridcell count) of 492534.9, and had a real population total of 492481.6, with an absolute difference of 897176.
 Plots for the population sums and difference in sums are shown below.

 ![](popsum_biglr1.png)